-Trust Mitchell’sNY Logistic for Your Perishable Goods Delivery
+Trust Mitchell’sNY Logistics for Your Perishable Goods Delivery

-Mitchell’sNY Logistic is a 3PL company serving New York City and the tri-state area since 1946.
-With decades of experience behind us, we know the tri-state area better than anyone else and have an unbeatable record of on-time performance.
+Mitchell’sNY Logistics is a 3PL company serving New York City, the tri-state area and Boston.
+With decades of experience behind us, we know the area better than anyone else and have an unbeatable record of on-time performance.
 Our local expertise means we can supply fast, accurate perishable goods delivery in Manhattan and beyond, with consistency you can trust.
 We even offer two-hour deliveries anywhere in Manhattan, so you can fulfill orders faster and keep your customers happy.

 When you choose Mitchell’sNY Logistics for your refrigerated truck delivery service, our expert team will ensure your perishable goods always arrive at the proper temperature and ready for your customers to enjoy.
 We deliver to businesses, hospitals and residential addresses to meet all of your delivery needs.
 Whether you’re an individual seeking fresh grocery delivery or a hospital receiving pharmaceutical supplies, Mitchell’sNY Logistics can provide perishable goods delivery for you.
 Our reefer truck delivery offers temperature control up to 65°F, so you can ship anything from frozen fruit to fresh flowers.